 About Developmental Disabilities

-Inclusion Manners: If your friend with a developmental disability has an aide or a sign language interpreter to help them understand you and their environment, you should speak directly to your friend and not the other person.
+Inclusion Manners: If your friend with a developmental disability has an aide or a sign language interpreter to help them understand you or their environment, you should still speak directly to your friend and not the other person.
 You may not be talking the way you would with people without disabilities, but it can be the best way for someone to communicate!

 About Social Disabilities